drug-design/course/docs/chapters/adme-properties.md

 #### Age

-Biotransformation capabilities are reduced in newborns and also in the old age.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/age-8d366503'><i class='fa fa-play' aria-hidden='true'></i></button>Biotransformation capabilities are reduced in newborns and also in the old age.
 A fatal example of a toxic effect in newborns occured in the late 1950s with the antibiotic chloramphenicol.
 Normally metabolized in the liver to the inactive glucuronide, the drug was found to be converted in newborns at a slower rate, resulting in toxic concentrations of chloramphenicol in the plasma.
 *[nce]: New Chemical Entity: a compound not previously described.